ARMmbed/mbed-client/docs/Howto.md

 To set the Object to be an observing resource:

-`virtual void set_observable(bool observable);`
+`virtual void set_observable(bool observable);` (Yogesh: How do I set it to be not observable?
+Or is that the default?
+If it is, we should explain it.)

 ##### Setting CoAP content type

 Currently, the only available content type is the OMA TLV type.
 The OMA TLV type works only for Objects with a numeric value.
 For example, if you are creating a custom Object it must be of a numeric type like `100`.
+(Yogesh: give an example)

 If you want your Object to support the TLV type, set the object's CoAP content type as `99`: